tomasjurasek/tomasjurasek.github.io/_posts/2024-06-06-tracing-open-telemetry-net.md

 title:  "Distributed Tracing in .NET with OpenTelemetry"
 ---

-[OpenTelemetry](https://opentelemetry.io/) brings a de-facto standard for application observability with standardized APIs, SDKs, and tools to collect observability signals - metrics, traces, and logs.
+[OpenTelemetry](https://opentelemetry.io/) establishes a de-facto standard for application observability by providing standardized APIs, SDKs, and tools to collect signals - metrics, traces, and logs.

 ## OpenTelementry .NET Tracing API

 .NET runtime contains an `Activity` class, which is used for tracing purposes and represents a [Span](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/api.md#span) in the OpenTelemetry terminology.
 The `Activity` class is part of `System.Diagnostics.DiagnosticSource` package.

-It means, you can instrument applications to emit OpenTelemetry traces using standard .NET Runtime.
+This allows instrument applications to emit OpenTelemetry traces using the standard .NET Runtime.

-If you want to use OpenTelemetry terminology (like tracer, span instead of activitySource, activity) also in your application, you can use [OpenTelementry.API](https://www.nuget.org/packages/opentelemetry.api) that is a wrapper around the .NET `Activity` classes.
+To align more closely with OpenTelemetry terminology (like tracer, span instead of activitySource, activity) in the application, use [OpenTelementry.API](https://www.nuget.org/packages/opentelemetry.api), which wraps the .NET `Activity` classes.

 ## Instrumenting .NET Application